epw/consensus/Consensus Book.md

 #### Voiced Advanced Moves

-##### Notoriety
+##### Renown

 You are powerful, connected, or otherwise a Big Deal.
 You yourself count as a significant or powerful group for the purposes of Power Vested in Me.

 ##### Storyteller

-When you tell a group of non-magical people a story about a seemingly magical feat that someone else has performed, start a Consensus Shift Status Track about that magical feat.
-If a status track already exists for that Consensus Shift, roll +Charm and the MC advances the Consensus Front.
+When you tell a group of non-magical people a compelling story about a seemingly magical feat that someone else has performed, start a Consensus Shift Status Track about that magical feat.
+If a status track already exists for that Consensus Shift, roll +Without and the MC advances the Consensus Front.
 On a hit, they are interested and want to hear more.
 On a 10+, they also don’t doubt or contradict you, and word doesn’t get back to an interested party, the GM does not advance the Consensus Front.
 On a 12+, additionally, advance the relevant Consensus Shift Status Track.

 ##### Heart of the Storm